-- Want a lower price – With the launch of the V11, the price of the V10 is beginning to drop.
-Simple supply and demand.
-If you love a good deal, the V10 offers that more by providing the same high-end vacuum that it was last year for a lower cost.
+- Want a lower price – Since launching in 2018 the price of the V10 is slowly decreasing.
+If you love a good deal, the V10 offers an excellent value for the money.

 For more information or to buy, check out the Dyson V10 here.

 The Dyson V11 launched in March, 2019.
 It has some technical improvements that really shine in comparison to older Dyson models and certainly compared to most others outside of the Dyson lineup.

 You Should Buy the Dyson V11 If You…

 - Want a digital display screen: The digital screen on the V11 is a less common feature, especially one this nice.
 The screen can tell you the remaining battery life and makes it easy to adjust cleaning modes as needed.

 - Want stronger suction: Compared to the V10, the V11 offers stronger suction, maxing out at 185 AW.
 The V10 maxes out at 140 AW.

 - Want intelligent suction: The intelligent suction feature makes it easy for the V11 to adjust suction power based on floor type.
 This feature can result in longer run times for the V11 since you won’t be wasting battery power on floor types where it’s not needed.